ShaikhBorhanUddin/Machine-Learning-Based-Health-Insurance-Premium-Prediction-System/README.md

   <img src="Assets/deployment_down.png" width="50%" />
 </p>

+All categorical and numerical features used during model training were included as input fields in the web application to ensure consistency between training and inference.
+Several auto-generated and color-coded informational fields were added to improve user understanding of their health profile.
+These fields are derived from user inputs but are not used by the model for prediction.
+These fields are `Age Category`, `BMI Category`, `Blood Pressure Category`, `LDL Cholesterol Category`, `HbA1c Category`, `Annual Medical Cost Category` and  `Deductible Level`.
+These indicators provide users with contextual feedback about their health and policy parameters without influencing the model output.

+During data preprocessing, abbreviated plan types were replaced with their full forms (e.g., PPO → Preferred Provider Organization).
+However, these full terms may still be unfamiliar to many users.
+To improve understanding, an auto-generated `Plan Type Explanation` field was included in the interface to briefly describe the selected insurance plan type.

 ## Practical Applications

 The developed Health Insurance Premium Prediction System has several practical applications in the insurance and healthcare analytics domain.